davidmam/BS32011-class-notes/tutorials/shell_and_git.md

 `git diff {log number} {file}` - Refer to commits using the saved git log string of digits that are unique to the commit, and you can either type out the whole line of digits or approximately the first ten digits

-'git reset HEAD file_name' - Unstages file changes in the staging area
+`git reset HEAD file_name` - Unstages file changes in the staging area

-'git reset SHA' -Can be used to reset to a previous commit in your commit history.
+`git reset SHA` -Can be used to reset to a previous commit in your commit history.
 ======

 #### IGNORE